 - Improving UI/UX experience.

 Before taking up the case, we provide a rough estimate for each of our client.
-To better understand the issues, we discover a client’s source code, database, document library, external integrations, etc. Having done it, potential work is quantified by the Team Lead or responsible Senior Liferay Platform Developer.
-Under the Liferay development circumstances, the rough estimate is counted and after that, it is evaluated the number of major versions to be passed while migrating.
+To better understand the issues, we discover a client’s source code, database, document library, external integrations, etc. Having it done, potential work is quantified by the Team Lead or responsible Senior Liferay Platform Developer.
+Under the Liferay development circumstances, the rough estimate is counted, and after that, it is evaluated the number of major versions to be passed while migrating.
 As is often the case, the migration flows from A to D major version passing B and C. The point is that the more major versions (e.g., 6.0, 6.1, 6.2) between two are the more breaking changes and possible incompatibilities are expected to happen.